 - 1. Either an M.A. thesis or a comprehensive exam in the student's second year is required for the M.A. degree, which will be used in evaluation of a student's preparation to continue on for the Ph.D. - 2.
 Doctoral students who choose comparative politics/international relations as their major field may elect to receive a Master of Arts in international relations rather than in political science by completing the requirements for that degree, but substituting the "writing and special study options" of the M.A. in political science for those of the terminal M.A. in international relations.
 In addition, those doctoral students who choose to receive an M.A. in international relations may request that the third field requirement of the M.A. degree in political science be postponed until the student's third year of study. - 3.
 Comprehensive exams in both major and minor fields of study. - 4.
 An approved dissertation prospectus. - 5.
-An approved dissertation and a successful oral defense before a committee constituted in accordance with Graduate School guidelines.
+Student must register for 12 credits of PSC 6V99 Dissertation.
+3-6 of these hours may be taken in a section of 6V99 designed for the purpose of discussion and criticism of dissertation chapters and journal articles.
+Dissertation writing group will also serve as a forum for research presentations for job interviews when appropriate.